My Day in Court

 I took my shot.
 "Well, guess what, you made a mistake."
 Her eyes fired some more darts at me.
 But I knew she wasn't going to say anything in front of the Judge.
 At least one person in the room had the sense to keep their mouth shut.

 Then I turned my attention back to Judge Han.
 I told her I did not wish for my case to stay open in any way.
 I said I was prepared to go to trial and put this matter to rest.
-I added that I had driven 20 miles and invested four hours of my time in her court so I could clear this matter up.
+I added that I had driven 20 miles and invested four and a half hours of my time in her court so I could clear this matter up.
 Why not try the case and get it over with?
 I said here I am; let's get it started.
 I'm ready to give my testimony.

 A person with any sense would have simply shut up long ago.
 I knew I was pushing my luck, but then I have always disliked the indiscriminate use of authority.
 I wondered how the Judge would react to my impertinence.
 It seemed to me a bemused smile crossed her face.
 To her credit, Judge Han did not lose her patience with me at all.